Terradue/cloud-admin-doc/README.md

 ## Extra

 The following guides provide additional information on how to perform specific tasks on a certain environment.
-Feel free to request, comment or made your suggestions:
+Feel free to comment or make your suggestions:

 * [How to resize a Terradue's Developer Cloud Sandbox running at AWS EC2](source/resizeaws.md)